nvs/gem-leaderboards/README.md

 [Gem TD+]: https://github.com/nvs/gem

-## How to Submit
+## Rules

-1. Join the official [Gem TD+ Discord].
-Your Discord account is used to identify your submitted games.
-Games cannot be submitted on someone else's behalf.
-2. Ensure you are playing on the latest Warcraft III patch.
+1. Ensure you are playing on the latest Warcraft III patch.
 Games played on older patches are not accepted.
-3. Ensure you are playing the [latest version] of the map.
+2. Ensure you are playing the [latest version] of the map.
 Games played on older versions, testing versions, or unofficial versions are not accepted.
-4. Do not rename the map.
+3. Do not rename the map.
 And ensure that the map is placed within the default directory for downloaded maps (i.e. `Maps/Download/Gem TD Plus X.Y.Z.w3x`).
 The map location is recorded into the replay, and non-default locations make it difficult for other users to view replays.
    Hence, they may not be accepted.
-5. Ensure that you are following any leaderboard category specific rules.
+4. Ensure that you are following any leaderboard category specific rules.
    These can change gameplay in ways that cannot be replicated exactly otherwise.
+5. Be a good sport.
+Do not undertake any behavior that might undermine the competitive spirit of the leaderboards.
+If in doubt, ask.

+## How to Submit

+1. Join the official [Gem TD+ Discord].
+Your Discord account is used to identify your submitted games.
+Games cannot be submitted on someone else's behalf.
-6. Provide a [screenshot](#screenshot) **and** [replay](#replay) in the
+2. Provide a [screenshot](#screenshot) **and** [replay](#replay) in the
    Leaderboards `#submit` channel.
 A game will not be verified without a replay. *Tip: Just drag them into the channel!*
-7. See if further information is needed for verification.
+3. See if further information is needed for verification.
-8. Join the leaderboards, then try to make sure your name stays there!
+4. Join the leaderboards, then try to make sure your name stays there!

 [Gem TD+ Discord]: https://discord.gg/PxNNp77
 [latest version]: https://github.com/nvs/gem/releases/latest